 The full range of frequencies, from radio waves to gamma waves, that characterizes light.

 The angular distance of a planetary body from the Sun as seen from Earth.
-A planet at greatest eastern elongation is seen in the evening sky and a planet at greatest western elongation will be seen in the morning sky.
+A planet at greatest eastern elongation is seen at its highest point above the horizon in the evening sky and a planet at greatest western elongation will be seen at its highest point above the horizon in the morning sky.

 A table of data arranged by date.
 Ephemeris tables are typically to list the positions of the Sun, Moon, planets and other solar system objects.